AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

 %% INSERT ### TABLE: comparison_1m_tps

-: A comparison of computational requirements (approximated by $k$) for 1 million TPS between UT and various other networks.
-UT's equivalent TPS is also provided (for the $O(c^3)$ configuration of UT given identical parameters).
+: A comparison of computational requirements (approximated by $k$) for 1 million TPS between UT and various other networks. $\UT{2}$'s equivalent TPS is also provided (given the same parameters).

 \begin{comment}
 %% INS--ERT ### TABLE: comparison_1gbps